TimothyByrd/ChaosHelper/README.md

 9. Currency list (Z): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
 The listing should be copy-pastable into a spreadsheet.
 10. Check dump tabs (D): Check dump tabs for interesting items (see "Item rules" below) and for items with matching names for chance recipe.
 Must have `dumpTabs` configured in settings.jsonc.
 11. Check item from clipboard (S): After doing Ctrl-C on an item in PoE, this command will check it against configured item rules (see "Item rules" below).
 Mostly useful for testing rules.
+12. Close TCP ports (none): Close the TCP ports currently being used by the PoE process.
+This will cause an instant logout.
+Requires running ChaosHelper as an Admin.

 The commands can be invoked: